-Students must call the school before class starts if he/she will be absent.
+Students must contact the instructor and/or school before class starts if he/she will be absent.

 An absence is defined as a student who is not present for a regularly scheduled class.
 If the instructor has to cancel class, the class will be made up at a time that is agreed upon by the class and the instructor.